Cape to Cairo Railway: Uganda railway

 East Africa has a network of narrow gauge railways that historically grew from ports on the Indian Ocean and went westward, built in parallel under British and German colonial rule.
 The furthest string north was the Uganda Railway.
 Eventually these networks were linked, so that today there is a continuous rail connection between Kampala, Uganda, on Lake Victoria to the coastal cities of Mombasa in Kenya and Dar es Salaam in Tanzania.
 Up to the break-up of the East African Community in 1977, these companies operated as East African Railways, but operate today as different national companies.

 TAZARA link

 From Dar es Salaam, a 1,860 km rail link to Kapiri Mposhi in Zambia was built from 1970 to 1975 as a turnkey project financed and supported by China.
-This Tanzania-Zambia-Railway (TAZARA) was built to connect landlocked Zambia and its mineral wealth to a port on the Indian Ocean, independent from port connections in South Africa, a frequent rival economic competitor in the mining sectors or Mozambique, at that time Portuguese-controlled territory.
+This Tanzania-Zambia-Railway (TAZARA) was built to connect landlocked Zambia and its mineral wealth to a port on the Indian Ocean, independent from port connections in South Africa.
+At that time, Mozambique was Portuguese-controlled territory.
 Not intended in the grand picture of the Cape to Cairo Railway, the TAZARA fills a critical link.
 This connection uses the gauge of the southern part of Africa.